LukeRoantree4815162342/QUB_DW_HighPerformancePython/README.md

 This will take a while, so I'll probably have started going through the earlier parts of the course during these downloading and installing.

+4) In your terminal, run "conda activate qubcourse".
+This tells it to use the virtual environment we made a minute ago.
+When we're done, we can run "conda deactivate" to go back to the way things were before.

-4) In your terminal, still in this directory, run "jupyter notebook" - this should cause a webpage to open, with a list of what's in this directory.
+5) In your terminal, still in this directory, run "jupyter notebook" - this should cause a webpage to open, with a list of what's in this directory.
 To start with, click on the 'PythonRefresher.ipynb' link.